Olliers has vast experience of defending assault and grievous bodily harm allegations

 Olliers provide specialist advice and representation throughout England and Wales.

-We are the Manchester Legal Awards Crime Team of the Year 2017 and are ranked as a Top Tier criminal firm in the 2016 edition of the Legal 500 and Chambers Directory 2017.
+We are the Manchester Legal Awards Crime Team of the Year 2017 and are ranked as a Top Tier criminal firm in the current editions of the Legal 500 and Chambers Directory.

 If you are facing an allegation of assault or grievous bodily harm please contact Stacey Mabrouk (matters in the Crown Court) or Laura Baumanis (Magistrates’ Court matters) on 0161 834 1515 or click here to email us.